umeshramya/changetotitlecase/README.md

 # titlecase
 This javascript node module for conversion of string in to title case

-For example :- 'i amd good looking' to 'I Am Good Looking'
+For example :- 'i am good looking' to 'I Am Good Looking'